Cosmological constraints from a joint analysis of cosmic microwave background and spectroscopic tracers of the large-scale structure: Methodology

 where $\tilde{N}_{\ell}^{A}$ is the noise pseudo-spectrum of the measured field $A(\hatn)$, which needs to be subtracted.
 It is assumed here that different observables have uncorrelated noise, \emph{i.e.} that noise cross spectra are null (for both full-sky and pseudo).

 In principle, noise pseudo spectra can be computed using the mixing matrix and eq.~\eqref{eq:mean_ps}.

 However, the sum over $\ell'$ runs from 0 to infinity, so, in practice, it has to be cut at some maximum multipole $\ell_{\max}$.
 But convergence is not guaranteed, since noise spectra are increasing functions of $\ell$ (they are quasi-constant for galaxies and grow like $\sim \ell^2$ for CMB lensing).
-Therefore, we used instead simulated noise maps for both CMB lensing and galaxies.
+Therefore, we used instead simulated noise maps for {CMB lensing and a shuffling technique for spectroscopic tracers positions (similar to that used in \citet{2016PhRvD..94h3517N})}.

 For CMB lensing, we used the 100 simulated lensing reconstruction maps provided by the Planck Legacy Archive.\footnote{See \url{http://pla.esac.esa.int/pla/}.} Given a known, full-sky, input convergence map (to be masked) and a masked, reconstructed convergence map, one can compute the difference of the pseudo spectra in order to obtain an estimate of the noise pseudo power spectrum $\tilde{N}_{\ell}^{\kappa}$, which is then averaged over realisations of the simulation.